guimar86/rosca/README.md

 For example, let’s say a group of 10 individuals come together to contribute to a ROSCA.
 Each member contributes $100 per month, and at the end of each month, one member is selected to withdraw the entire $1,000.

 > There are no legal or financial consequences if a member fails to make their payment, so the role of social capital is crucial in ROSCAs.
-If new members want to join, they must either be recommended by an existing member or otherwise prove their creditworthiness to the ROSCA community.1
+If new members want to join, they must either be recommended by an existing member or otherwise prove their creditworthiness to the ROSCA community.

  ## How a ROSCA Works